kubeshop/botkube-docs/community/contribute/index.md

   git clone https://github.com/kubeshop/botkube.git
   ```

-Now you can build and run BotKube by one of the following ways
+Now you can build and run Botkube by one of the following ways

 ### Build and install on Kubernetes

-1. Build BotKube and create a new container image tagged as `ghcr.io/kubeshop/botkube:v9.99.9-dev`.
+1. Build Botkube and create a new container image tagged as `ghcr.io/kubeshop/botkube:v9.99.9-dev`.
 Choose one option:

    - **Single target build for your local K8s cluster**

-     This is ideal for running BotKube on a local cluster, e.g. using [kind](https://kind.sigs.k8s.io) or [`minikube`](https://minikube.sigs.k8s.io/docs/).
+     This is ideal for running Botkube on a local cluster, e.g. using [kind](https://kind.sigs.k8s.io) or [`minikube`](https://minikube.sigs.k8s.io/docs/).

      Remember to set the `IMAGE_PLATFORM` env var to your target architecture.
 For example, the command below builds the `linux/arm64` target.
 By default, the build targets `linux/amd64`.